-Increases in salinity or salinity variability and uncertainty may encourage transitions in some regions from more salt-sensitive higher-value truck and vineyard crops to less salt-sensitive lower-value crops, but current predictions do not anticipate large revenue losses through midcentury.
-A 2020 Delta Protection Commission study suggests that Delta regions with lower growing season irrigation water salinity across water year types are more likely to invest in vineyards and tree crops, and regions with higher growing season irrigation water salinity may select moderately tolerant and tolerant crop groups (Chaudhry et al. 2020).
-For growers that switched crops during the study period (2009-2016), they were likely to favor more salt tolerant and moderately tolerant crops if water salinity had increased (Chaudhry et al. 2020).
-Updated precipitation, flow, and sea level rise models, and water management strategies will improve predictions of salinity impacts with climate change.
+Modeling suggests that areas currently exposed to more salinity (particularly in the west Delta) are most vulnerable to salinity increases related to sea level rise (Medellín-Azuara et al. 2014).
+The western Delta currently supports more salt-tolerant and less-valuable crops (Ibid), but it is unclear if these crops can withstand salinity intrusion towards the end-of-century.
+A 2020 Delta Protection Commission study suggests that, regardless of water year type, Delta regions with lower growing season salinity are more likely to invest in vineyards and tree crops, and regions with higher growing season salinity tend to select moderately tolerant and tolerant crop groups (Chaudhry et al. 2020).
+For growers that switched crops during the study period (2009 to 2016), which included a significant multiyear drought, they favored more salt tolerant and moderately tolerant crops if water salinity had increased in their region (Ibid).
+Updated models for precipitation, flow, sea level rise, and water management strategies will improve predictions of salinity impacts with climate change that can help growers decide how to handle these impacts.